From citizen voices to shared ideas.

 The community allocates limited support votes.
 Sustained backing over time weighs more than last-minute surges — conviction voting rewards genuine consensus.

-Escalate to action
+Escalate to the institution

 The proposals list is available after sign-in.